ThickPropheT/GC-Swiss-Config/sd.slot/gc.loader/README.txt

 the GC Loader SD card.
 In order to configure Swiss, a secondary SD card is required.

+**IMPORTANT**
+It is recommended to add Swiss configuration to ALL SD card readers that you plan to have installed.
+This way, Swiss will be able to access a consistent configuration, no matter which SD card reader is configured as the default configuration source (see Configuration Device in Swiss's Global Settings menu).

 1. Navigate to the `/sd.slot/` directory.

 2. Navigate to the directory corresponding to the secondary SD card